hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

     written just expecting a single routine list.

-At this point, we need to create an environment file that we will need to source in order to tell GT.M where are our routines and globals are.
-The reason we need to do this is simple: GT.M bases its operations almost entirely on environment variables from the shell.
+At this point, we need to create an environment file that we will need to source in order to tell GT.M/YottaDB where are our routines and globals are.
+The reason we need to do this is simple: GT.M/YottaDB bases its operations almost entirely on environment variables from the shell.
+All values between || need to be replaced.
 Here's the file, which I called `env.vista<./env.vista>`_.

 .. raw:: html

+    <div class="code"><code>
-    <div class="code"><code> # This is just a variable so I don't have to type the same thing
+    # This is just a variable so I don't have to type the same thing
     # over and over again.
-    export vista_home="/var/db/{your directory name}"
+    export vista_home="|your directory name|"

     # This will set the prompt.
 This can be anything you want.
     # I make it something meaningful to let me know which environment I am on.
-    export gtm_prompt="YOUR INSTANCE NAME>"
+    export gtm_prompt="|YOUR INSTANCE NAME|"

     # Intial Value of error trap upon VistA start-up
     #export gtm_etrap='W !,"ERROR IN STARTUP",!!
 D ^%ZTER HALT' # for production environments
     export gtm_etrap='B'             # for development environments

     # The location of the global directory.
-A global directory tells GT.M in
+A global directory tells GT.M/YottaDB in
     # which database file we will locate a global
     export gtmgbldir="${vista_home}/g/mumps.gld"

-    # The location of where GT.M was installed.
+    # The location of where GT.M/YottaDB was installed.
-    # You may need to adjust this based on where you installed it
-    export gtm_dist="/usr/lib/fis-gtm/current/"
+    export gtm_dist="|fill this in|"

     # Where the routines are.
-    # If you run 32 bit GT.M, you need to remove libgtmutil.so
+    # If you run 32 bit GT.M/YottaDB, you need to remove /libgtmutil.so
     # On older versions of GT.M (&lt;6.2), the * isn't recognized.
     # There should be no reason for you to run 32-bit GT.M these days.
     export gtmroutines="${vista_home}/o*(${vista_home}/r) $gtm_dist/libgtmutil.so"

     # Allow relink of routine even if it is on the stack
     export gtm_link="RECURSIVE"

-    # Adjust QUIT behavior to accommodate Cache bug/feature of
+    # Adjust QUIT behavior to accommodate  bug/feature of
     # C style function/procedure unification rather than M/Pascal style
     # function/procedure dichotomy
     export gtm_zquit_anyway=1

     # Run this routine when a process is asked to interrogate itself
     # using mupip intrpt
     export gtm_zinterrupt='I $$JOBEXAM^ZU($ZPOS)'

-    # GT.M has non-standard default behavior for null subscripts for local
+    # GT.M/YottaDB has non-standard default behavior for null subscripts for local
     # variables.
 Make it standard
     export gtm_lct_stdnull=1
+    export gtm_lvnullsubs=2

-    # Add GT.M to the path if not already there.
+    # Add GT.M/YottaDB to the path if not already there.
     [[ ":$PATH:" != *":${gtm_dist}"* ]] && export PATH="${PATH}:${gtm_dist}"

-    # GT.M should not short-cut $SELECT and binary boolean operators
+    # GT.M/YottaDB should not short-cut $SELECT and binary boolean operators
     # A default optimization.
     export gtm_side_effects=1
     export gtm_boolean=1

     # $SYSTEM Output to use to identify the box the system is running on
+    export gtm_sysid="|fill this in|"

+    # For debugging: set the default value of $ZSTEP
+    export gtm_zstep='n oldio s oldio=$i u 0 w $t(@$zpos),! b  u oldio'

+    # For QEWD if installed (See http://qewdjs.com/)
-    export gtm_sysid="foia.2016.08"</code></div>
+    export GTMCI=""</code></div>

 Once this is done, source the file using ``$ . env.vista``.
 Then test that what you did works by running ``$ mumps -dir``.
 You should see this: